On day 32 of my 366-day self-care challenge, I kicked back and relaxed by the fire.

-That may be surprising, given most of the chatter about the area revolves around the amount of rain we get here.
-True, it rains quite a bit.
+One of the things I love most about Seattle is the weather.
+That may be surprising, given that most of the chatter about the city revolves around the amount of rain we get here.
+True, it rains a lot.
 (They don’t call it the Emerald City for nothing.)
 But we also have the most amazing summers that I’ve ever experienced.
-In this part of the country there is a season for everything, and that matches my frenetic lifestyle and interests perfectly.
+In this part of the country there’s a season for everything, and it matches my frenetic lifestyle and interests perfectly.

-While Seattle may be rainy, we get less annual rainfall than most states in the Southeast.
-Atlanta, GA, for instance, comes it at just under 50 inches per year, which is still 10 inches more than Seattle.
+While Seattle may be rainy, we get less annual rainfall than most states in the South.
+Atlanta, for instance, comes it at just under 50 inches per year, which is still 10 inches more than Seattle.
 And, ironically, Hawaii is the rainiest state in the US, but I’ve never heard anyone complain about the weather there.

 Yesterday, I enjoyed watching the bright orange flames dance inside our wood burner while listening to some records and preparing for the return of Monday.
 My brain and body needed a break from the prior week’s demands, and wrapping myself in an afghan by the fire seemed like the perfect way to recharge.